 The fundamental goal of ABA is compliance to the will of the person in the position of authority; this is completely counter-intuitive to self-advocacy, self-determination, and upholding human rights and dignity.

 Our therapists provide trauma-informed, research-based alternatives to ABA-based behavior management.
-We do so in accordance with evidence-based, ethical and empathetic practices.
-Current autism research published within the past three years finds ABA to be both ineffective and harmful, including the 12-page report, “The Department of Defense Comprehensive Autism Care Demonstration Quarterly Report to Congress Second Quarter 2019.”
+We do so in accordance with evidence-based, ethical, and empathetic practices.

 We do not force compliance through the earning of snacks, check-marks, behavior charts, stickers, access to favorite or personal items and objects, activities, or similar.
 We completely reject aversion therapy (punishment) for any situation, including withholding attention or affection, favored foods, activities, or objects.
 We don’t train human beings like pigeons, chickens or dogs.

-Regarding ABA aversion therapy – We are appalled and horrified that the Association for Behavior Analysis International (ABAI) chooses to condone painful electric shock aversion therapy at the Judge Rotenberg Center, which the United Nations Special Rapporteur on Torture has condemned.
-We are horrified that the JRC will continue the fight to be allowed to continue torturing human beings.
+Regarding ABA aversion therapy: We are appalled and horrified that the Association for Behavior Analysis International (ABAI) chooses to condone painful electric shock aversion therapy at the Judge Rotenberg Center, which the United Nations Special Rapporteur on Torture has condemned as a violation of international torture conventions.
+We are horrified that the JRC will continue the fight to keep torturing human beings.
 It is disturbing to us that BCAB allows for the “ethical” use of punishment.
 (See section 4.08 in the Professional and Ethical Compliance Code for Behavior Analysts.)